lewelt01/LukeEweltIT1025/Lab7/readme.md

 c.
 A class is a blueprint created by a programmer for an object, while an object is an instance of a class.
 To instantiate an object from a class is to define said object.

+### Object Oriented Concepts

+i.
+When going through a drive-thru, an example of a class would be the dollar menu, and the objects created from the class would be the food in the dollar menu.

+ii. object: Sammy; Sammy is the object created in the program.
+Class: Shark; Shark is the name of the class.
+Abstraction: Definition of a shark; Abstraction defines all the components.
+Inheritance: A specific type of shark: An inheritance is basing a class or object upon another object or class while retaining similar implementation.
+Encapsulation: swim(self); Encapsulation is the bundling of data.

 ### Conclusion